Jeffrey N. Steenson: Roman Catholic ministry

 Steenson was received into the full communion of the Catholic Church on December 1, 2007.
 Having petitioned for ordination in the Catholic Church under the Pastoral Provision, he began studies at the Pontifical Irish College in Rome.

-Steenson was ordained a transitional deacon in December 2008 by Cardinal Bernard Law, the archpriest of the Basilica of St. Mary Major in Rome.
+Steenson was ordained a transitional deacon on December 13, 2008, by Cardinal Bernard Law, the archpriest of the Basilica of St. Mary Major in Rome.
 On February 21, 2009, he was ordained a priest for the Archdiocese of Santa Fe by Archbishop Michael J. Sheehan, at St. Thomas Aquinas Church in Rio Rancho, New Mexico.

 Steenson has taught at the University of Dallas (Rome campus), the University of St. Thomas in Houston, and at St. Mary's Seminary, also in Houston.

 On January 1, 2012, Pope Benedict XVI named Steenson the first ordinary of the newly created Personal Ordinariate of the Chair of Saint Peter.
 He was installed as ordinary on February 12, 2012.
 Upon his appointment as ordinary, Steenson was granted the title protonotary apostolic, the highest rank of monsignor, by Pope Benedict XVI.
 Being married, Steenson is not eligible to be consecrated a Catholic bishop, but due to his position as ordinary, he was a full voting member of the United States Conference of Catholic Bishops.
 At its founding, the ordinariate was said to have inquiries from over 100 Anglican priests and 1,400 people.
 Steenson resigned from the office of ordinary on November 24, 2015.
 His successor, Steven J. Lopes, was appointed on the same day.

 After resigning from the office of ordinary, Steenson began teaching at the Saint Paul Seminary School of Divinity.
 He was the scholar-in-residence for two years, teaching classes on Patristics and Holy Orders, as well as serving as a formation director.
 He retired from this position in 2018.